 “I always liked the unknown.
 Ironically I familiarized myself with the uncertainty of life.
 Life can change in any minute of the day.
 God can turn anything around in a speck of a moment.
 I know for a fact that everything changes.
 Nothing stays the same.
 This too shall pass.”

 — RiSE (@RiseWithRiSE) May 28, 2020

-A*, who completed her 12th grade at a public school in Kashmir in November last year, says they were left to fend for themselves even when it came to their board exams.
+A*, who completed her Grade 12 at a public school in Kashmir in November last year, says students were left to fend for themselves even when it came to their board exams.
 She speaks of the harrowing psychological effect of living and learning in a conflict zone, “For two months after the lockdown, I was just very numb and didn’t know what to do with myself.
 The area I live in is very volatile.
 There would be army raids and arrests every second day, for months I didn’t step out of my house.
 When I did, the landscape had changed, there wasn’t a single house with the windows intact.
 They were arresting young people, even 14-year-olds–the environment was so unsettling.”